Bachelor's Degree in Logistics MGMT

 Read about the curricula and requirements of a bachelor's degree in logistics management.
 Learn about major options, career and employment possibilities, and continuing education offerings for graduates in this field.

-Applicants will need a high school diploma or equivalent for admission into a program.
-Graduates normally earn a Bachelor of Science (BS) or Arts (BA) in Business.
+Applicants will need a high school diploma or the equivalent for admission into a program.
+Graduates normally earn a Bachelor of Science (BS) or Bachelor of Arts (BA) in Business with a supply chain management concentration.

 Programs generally include instruction in related fields, such as purchasing, inventory management, information systems and customer service.
 Subjects of study typically include: